Virtual Outputs / Time Zone Linking

-With a click of a mouse, press of a button, or presentation of a
+With a click of a mouse, press of a button, or presentation

+heightened security requirements.
 With a single action doors can

 levels restricted, image recall invoked and more.
 The system can

 be made incrementally more secure with each action and just as

 quickly put back to normal.
 Components of the DSX system can be

 situation requires.
 DSX Threat Level Management can be

 customized to meet the specific needs of each customer.

 JetWay Extended Bypass

-Airports sometimes require a means to discreetly bypass a door for
+Airports sometimes require a means to discreetly bypass a

-by simply presenting the card twice to that
+amount of time by simply presenting the card twice to that

 reader.
 The door always locks as soon as it is closed.
 This

 ability is configurable by door and by card holder.
 It also

 This paper shows an over view of how WinDSX can be integrated

 Separate Alarm Outputs

 This application shows a way to separate Door Forced from

 Clean Room Annunciation

-In environments where a user wants to be aware that any two doors
+In environments where a user wants to be aware that any two

-are opened at the same time.
+of concern are opened at the same time.

-High Security Areas sometimes require a man trap application where
+High Security Areas sometimes require a man trap application

-of a sensitive room.
+vestibule outside of a sensitive room.
 One door leads to the

 high security area while the other door leads to the non secured

 area.
 The application mandates that the two doors cannot be open

 or even unlocked at the same time.
 One door must shut and lock

 before the other door can unlock and open.

-An Occupancy Limit can be imposed on rooms where the number of
+An Occupancy Limit can be imposed on rooms where the number

-simple counter relay combined with linking this application is
+a simple counter relay combined with linking this application is

 Click here for information on these applications and more in